 PETER SCHWEITZER RECEIVES FRANKLIN P. GAVIN MEMORIAL AWARD

-Kenneth E. Ackerman, Esq. of Syracuse is the recipient of the 2014 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.
+Hon.
+Karen K. Peters is the recipient of the 2015 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.

 The annual award recognizes an individual who has contributed to assisting lawyers in recovery.

 MODEL POLICY ADDRESSING IMPAIRMENT

 On April 10, 2010 the New York State Bar Association's

 House of Delegates and Executive Committee approved a Model Policy to assist

 bar associations, law firms and other legal departments in addressing impairment